bcrist/16717a/redux/readme.md

 * 5392 total holes
 * 3803 ~ 5048 filled & capped holes

+## Tools

+I would not recommend attempting to build one of these boards unless you have and know how to use the following equiment:

+* 70W+ soldering station (I highly recommend something compatible with Hakko T12/T15 or JBC C210/C245 tips)
+* IR preheater or temperature controlled hot plate (at least 100mm square)
+* Hot air station (e.g. Quick 861DW)
+* 1.27mm pitch BGA reballing tools (balls, stencil, etc.)
+* Optical stereo microscope with 20x or higher magnification
+* 22L ultrasonic cleaner (or larger; basket should be larger than 21cm x 37cm)

 ## Stackup

 While reverse engineering the 16717A I noticed a lot of potential signal integrity issues: